jepstein-eagle/adaptable/packages/adaptableblotter/README.md

 import "adaptableblotter/index.css"
 ```

-This contains the structural styles and the light theme.
+This contains the structural styles and the (default) light theme.

 For the dark theme, you also have to import